pry-codes/drone-monitoring-system/README.md

-# 🛰️ Drone Vision System for Autonomous Aerial Surveillance
+# 🛰️ AI-Driven Real-Time Drone Detection and Monitoring via Web Interface

 This project is a Flask-based web application designed to detect drones in uploaded videos, images, and live webcam streams using custom-trained YOLOv11 models.
 Users can upload footage or access the real-time detection mode, after which the app automatically extracts frames, performs drone detection, and visually annotates the results through a responsive dashboard interface.